R61 (South Africa): Eastern Cape

 From the provincial boundary (Mtamvuna River), the R61 heads north-west for 50 km to the town of Bizana, which it bypasses to the south.
-From Bizana, the R61 continues westwards for 25 kilometres to reach a junction with the R394 Road, where the R61 turns southwards and heads 110 kilometres, through Flagstaff and Lusikisiki, to cross the Mzimvubu River and bypass the town of Port St. Johns to the north.
-Just after crossing the river, it continues westwards for 87 kilometres, bypassing Libode, to the city of Mthatha, where it crosses the Mthatha River and meets the N2 National Route again in the city centre.
+From Bizana, the R61 continues westwards for 25 kilometres to reach a junction with the R394 road, where the R61 turns southwards and heads for 70 kilometres, through Flagstaff, to the town of Lusikisiki.
+It continues southwards for 40 kilometres to cross the Mzimvubu River and reach a junction just north of the town of Port St. Johns.
+It bends to the west and heads 87 kilometres, bypassing Libode, to the city of Mthatha, where it crosses the Mthatha River and meets the N2 national route again in the city centre.

-From Mthatha, the R61 heads westwards for 83 kilometres as the All Saints Neck Pass, bypassing Mthatha Airport, to the town of Ngcobo, where it meets the eastern terminus of the R58 Road and the R61 turns to the south-south-west.
-At the R409 intersection near Tsomo, the R61 turns to the west and heads for 80 kilometres, through Cofimvaba and Qamata, to reach a t-junction with the N6 National Route.
-The R61 joins the N6 and they become one road north-west into the town of Komani (formerly Queenstown).
-At the roundabout with Barrable Street in Komani, the R61 becomes its own road west-south-west and after almost 2 kilometres, it meets the northern terminus of the R67 Road at a roundabout.
-The R61 heads westwards for 136 kilometres, through Tarkastad, to the town of Cradock, where it meets the N10 National Route.
+From Mthatha, the R61 heads westwards for 83 kilometres as the All Saints Neck Pass, bypassing Mthatha Airport, to the town of Ngcobo, where it meets the eastern terminus of the R58 road before turning to the south-south-west.
+After 45 kilometres, at the R409 intersection just north of Tsomo, the R61 turns to the west and heads for 80 kilometres, through Cofimvaba and Qamata (crossing the White Kei River), to reach a t-junction with the N6 national route.
+The R61 joins the N6 and they become one road north-west for 18 kilometres into the town of Komani (formerly Queenstown) as Louis Botha Road and Cathcart Street.
+At the roundabout with Barrable Street in Komani, the R61 becomes its own road west-south-west and after almost 2 kilometres, it meets the northern terminus of the R67 road at a roundabout.
+The R61 heads westwards for 136 kilometres, through Tarkastad, to the town of Cradock, where it meets the N10 national route.
 The R61 & N10 are one road northwards through the city centre of Cradock, continuing by a left turn (Commissioner Street), a right turn (JA Calata Street) and another left turn, to cross the Great Fish River.

-The R61 and the N10 remain as one road for another 4.5 km west-north-west, before the R61 becomes its own road westwards.
-The R61 continues for 85 kilometres as the Wapadsberg Pass to reach a junction with the N9 National Route south-east of Bethesdaweg.
-They are one road southwards for 46 km into the town of Graaff-Reinet, where they meet and are co-signed for a few kilometres with the R63 Route, crossing the Sundays River.
+They remain as one road for another 4.5 km west-north-west before the R61 becomes its own road westwards.
+The R61 continues for 85 kilometres as the Wapadsberg Pass to reach a junction with the N9 national route south-east of Bethesdaweg.
+The R61 joins the N9 and they are one road southwards for 46 km into the town of Graaff-Reinet, where they meet and are co-signed for a few kilometres with the R63 route, crossing the Sundays River.
 From Graaff-Reinet, the R61 & N9 remain as one road west-south-west for 55 km up to the town of Aberdeen.
 At the 4-way-junction with Hoop Street (R338), the R61 stops co-signing with the N9 and becomes the road westwards from this junction.

-From Aberdeen, the R61 heads westwards for 148 kilometres, crossing into the Western Cape Province, to enter the town of Beaufort West and reach its western terminus at a junction with the N1 and N12 National Route co-signage.
+From Aberdeen, the R61 heads westwards for 148 kilometres, crossing into the Western Cape Province, to enter the town of Beaufort West and reach its western terminus at a junction with the N1 and N12 national route co-signage.